 In the years that followed the implementation of the convertibility system, Argentina's GDP grew by more than 10 per cent per year.
 Statistics showed a substantial reduction in the unemployment rate.
 Furthermore, the significant fall in the inflation rate contributed to a sharp decline in poverty.
-However, these trends started to change in 1993 and 1995 for unemployment and poverty respectively.
+However, these trends started to change in

+1993 and 1995 for unemployment and poverty respectively.
 Since then, both problems have shown a firm tendency to grow.

-The discussion about the strategy to address these problems extended all through the 1990s.
-Those economists, like me, who were persuaded that the opening and deregulation of the economy, the privatization policies, and the protection of property rights were the best instruments to ensure sustainable economic growth, insisted that labor, tax and welfare system reforms were necessary.
+The discussion about which strategy had to be developed to address these problems extended all through the 1990s.
+Those of us who were persuaded that the opening and deregulation of the economy, the privatization policies, and the protection of property rights were the best instruments to ensure sustainable economic growth, insisted that labor, tax and welfare system reforms were necessary.
 This was a key factor to allow the growth in GDP to continue while allowing a reduction in the rate of unemployment and poverty.
 As far as labor deregulation is concerned, we insisted to have more flexible employment contracts.
 Regarding taxation, we proposed and started to eliminate payroll taxes and other distorting taxes.
 Regarding the welfare system, we demanded that provincial governments should conduct social policies in a less biased and more efficient way, especially in the fields of education, health care and social aid.

-However, some other national leaders started to lobby for a "change of rules" referring to the economic reforms implemented in Argentina throughout the 1990s as "the neoliberal model".
+However, some other national leaders started to lobby for a "change of rules" referring to the economic reforms implemented in Argentina throughout the 1990s as "the neo-liberal model".
 According to them, such policies had triggered the rise in unemployment and poverty.
 Consequently, only "changing the neo-liberal model" could reverse the negative trends of the last half of 1990s.
 That meant, by destroying the economic reforms.
-It was necessary to revoke the Convertibility Law that had became the epitome of "neo-liberal reforms".
+The Convertibility Law was seen as the epitome of "neo-liberal reforms" and it had to be revoked.
 The strongest advocates of this idea were Eduardo Duhalde (Justicialist Party) and Raúl Alfonsín (Radical Party).
-Neither Alfonsín nor

-Duhalde had won in the election process in which they proposed the abandonment of the convertibility.
-Still, they thought that the evolution of economic and social events during 2001 proved them were right.
-Therefore, when Duhalde came into office with Alfonsín's support, he was convinced that his mission was to repeal the Convertibility Law and to "change the neo-liberal model".
+Neither Alfonsín nor Duhalde had won in the election process in which they proposed the abandonment of the convertibility.
+Still, they thought that the evolution of economic and social events during 2001 proved them to be right.
+Therefore, when Duhalde came into office with Alfonsín's support, he was convinced that he had been appointed by the circumstances to repeal the Convertibility Law and to "change the neo-liberal model".
 They both expected that this would bring down unemployment and poverty rates.